 - Carpet — Are there stains that need to be cleaned?

-By making the office experience a good one for your patients, you are increasing their loyalty and the chance that they will refer friends and family to you.
+Making the office experience a good one for your patients helps gain their loyalty and improves the possibility they’ll refer friends and family to you.
 Remember that your medical office is a reflection of you, so take the time to assess the image that you portray.